M1-CHPS/glhpc/docs/lecture2.md

 `gcc ./main.c -o main (<flags>)`

 - Python is interpreted
-    - More flexible but **significanlty slower**
+  - More flexible but **significantly slower**
 - C# and Java are compiled to intermediary bytecode and then executed via a virtual machine (or JIT-ed)
   - Balances performance and productivity
+- C/C++/Rust are compiled to assembly code
+  - Poor portability, but not intermediary.

 ---